The pandemic forced these high-schoolers to work full time. So they’re going to class at night.

 This student population was already vulnerable — many of them already balancing their schooling with a job — before the pandemic, Woodson said.
 But the advent of the virus narrowed their employment choices, forcing them to choose between their education and a paycheck.
 “Before the pandemic, they could do work in after-school hours” in industries such as restaurant service, Woodson said.
 “But now due to the pandemic, they’re full time during the day.
 It’s literally impossible for them to be students.”

 That is the situation for Samuel Argueta Romero, one of the students in Sanchez’s nighttime math class who works at a restaurant from 10 a.m. to 9 p.m. many days of the week.
-Romero is 20 and still in high school due to a Virginia Department of Education law that requires school districts to allow English learners extra time to graduate, given they must learn a new language on top of traditional coursework.
+Romero is 20 and still in high school because of a Virginia Department of Education law that requires school districts to allow English learners extra time to graduate, given they must learn a new language on top of traditional coursework.

 Romero has to work so he can pay rent and send money to his family, he said, many of whom are still living in his home country of El Salvador.
 Romero, who immigrated to the United States three years ago, lives with one of his brothers in Alexandria.